couchbaselabs/docs-ng/content/couchbase-elastic-search/installation-and-configuration.markdown

 following links:

  * [Couchbase Plug-in for Elasticsearch](https://github.com/couchbaselabs/elasticsearch-transport-couchbase).
-Be aware that this plug-in is compatible with **Elasticsearch 0.19.9 and
+Be aware that this plug-in is compatible with **Elasticsearch 1.0.1 and earlier**.
-   0.90.5**.

  * [Couchbase Server
-   requirements](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-getting-started-prepare.html).
+   requirements](http://docs.couchbase.com/couchbase-manual-2.5/cb-install/#getting-started).
 This topic describes supported platforms, hardware requirements, software requirements, and network settings.

  * [Couchbase Server
-   installation](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-getting-started-install.html).
+   installation](http://docs.couchbase.com/couchbase-manual-2.5/cb-install/).
 Couchbase Server comes with an easy-to-use installer, however you may want further information about platform-specific installation steps.

  * [Elasticsearch
    installation](http://www.elasticsearch.org/guide/reference/setup/installation.html).
-   installation instructions and system prerequisites for Elasticsearch. **Be aware that the Couchbase Plug-in for Elasticsearch has been tested for compatibility with Elasticsearch 0.19.9 and 0.90.5**.
+   installation instructions and system prerequisites for Elasticsearch. **Be aware that the Couchbase Plug-in for Elasticsearch has been tested for compatibility with Elasticsearch 0.20.2, 0.90.2, 0.90.5, and 1.0.1**.

 For now you probably need only one instance of Couchbase Server running in a cluster and one instance of the Elasticsearch engine.
 Later as you test your